bojanz/broom/README.md

 Broom is an API client powered by OpenAPI.

-Point it to an OpenAPI spec, and it will provide a CLI/TUI for each defined operation.
+Point it to an OpenAPI spec, and it will provide a CLI for each defined operation.
 JSON output is colored and formatted, authentication is handled.

 ## Install